The following statement is to be published in written and electronic form in the district’s official documents and on the district website.

 As a parent you have the right to the following:

-- Inspect and review your child’s educational records including a right to copy those records for a reasonable fee.
-You also have a right to ask the school district to amend your child’s educational records if you feel the information in the records is misleading or inaccurate.
-Should the school district refuse to amend the records, you have a right to a hearing and to place an explanatory letter in your child’s file explaining why you feel the records are misleading or inaccurate.
+- Inspect and review your child’s educational records including a right to copy those records for a reasonable fee; you also have a right to ask the school district to amend your child’s educational records if you feel the information in the records is misleading or inaccurate; should the school district refuse to amend the records, you have a right to a hearing and to place an explanatory letter in your child’s file explaining why you feel the records are misleading or inaccurate; and

-- Hearing before an impartial hearing officer if you disagree with your child’s evaluation or placement.
-You have a right to counsel at the hearing and to have the decision of the impartial hearing officer reviewed.
+- A hearing before an impartial hearing officer if you disagree with your child’s evaluation or placement; you have a right to counsel at the hearing and to have the decision of the impartial hearing officer reviewed.